ROCm/amdsmi/README.md

 To discover the sockets in the system, `amdsmi_get_socket_handles()` is called to get list of sockets handles, which in turn can be used to query the devices in that socket using `amdsmi_get_processor_handles()`.
 The device handler is used to distinguish the detected devices from one another.
 It is important to note that a device may end up with a different device handles after restart application, so a device handle should not be relied upon to be constant over process.

+To discover the cpu sockets in the system, `amdsmi_get_cpusocket_handles()` is called to get list of cpu sockets handles, which in turn can be used to query the cpu cores in that cpu socket using `amdsmi_get_cpucore_handles()`.
+The cpu core handler is used to distinguish the detected cpu cores from one another.

 ## Hello AMD SMI